DivineMC/Website/docs/dev/contributing.md

    progress will be lost if you do not;
 1. Identify the name(s) of the file(s) you want to import.
-   - A complete list of all possible file names can be found at `./Paper-Server/.gradle/caches/paperweight/mc-dev-sources/net/minecraft/`.
-You might find [MappingViewer] useful if you need to translate between Mojang and Spigot mapped names.
+   - A complete list of all possible file names can be found at `./DivineMC-Server/.gradle/caches/paperweight/mc-dev-sources/net/minecraft/`.
+You might find [MiniMappingViewer] useful if you need to translate between Mojang and Spigot mapped names.
 1. Open the file at `./build-data/dev-imports.txt` and add the name of your file to the script.
 Follow the instructions there;
 1. Re-patch the server `./gradlew applyPatches`;